 Let me help you turn boring chicken breasts into a delicious, easy-to-make dinner option with my recipe for Cast Iron Pan-Roasted Chicken Breasts.

-Using a cast iron pan is a delicious and easy way to cook chicken.
-The key to success is to start with a hot pan on top of the stove so the chicken skin gets nice and crispy.
-Then finish cooking the chicken in the oven so it still turns out juicy!
+Using a heavy bottom skillet is a delicious and easy way to cook poultry.
+The key to success is to start with a hot pan on top of the stove so the skin gets nice and crispy.
+Then finish cooking in the oven so it still turns out juicy!

 Check out the complete list of Top Family Favorite Chicken Recipes that are perfect for dinner any day of the week.